trungduong0103/green-solution/README.md

 ## Acknowledgments

-Thanks Triet, a Quang and Boi for making this website, great work guys!
+Thanks Triet, anh Quang and Boi for making this website, great work guys!